Sheihesinusslon/apps/Whacky Telegram bot/README.md

 # Hello World!

 Whacky bot is a Telegram bot developed just for fun.
-It's dedicated to students of Wake Up English School
+It's dedicated to students of Wake Up English School.
+*Deployed on Heroku*

 ### Version 1.0